ajaysamgir/BookAndCoffee/site/content/books/_index.md

       text: >
         We offer older edition of books which rarely available in the world.
 Our blogs helps you to get overview of books, readers views on book and may add more interest in you to order and enjoy your reading with copy. you’ll find a books to fall in love with in our shop.
-    - image: /img/illustrations-tutorials.svg
-      text: >
-        Love a great cup of coffee, but feeling alone to drink it?
-Make a quick order of any book listed below or visit our store to enjoy free cup of coffee with good reads!

-        Email us or call us for more details.
-    - image: /img/illustrations-tutorials.svg
-      text: >
-        We believe that good books has the power to show path of happiness, motivation in life.

-  main:
-  heading: There is no friend as loyal as book!
-  description: >
-    When you want to start your day with cup of coffee and books we are here to help you to find the topics as per your interest and never feel alone or empty when you have great morning in relax day.
-  image1:
-    alt: A close-up of a paper filter filled with ground coffee
-    image: /img/products-grid3.jpg
-  image2:
-    alt: A green cup of a coffee on a wooden table
-    image: /img/products-grid2.jpg
-  image3:
-    alt: Coffee beans
-    image: /img/products-grid1.jpg
 testimonials:
   - author: Dr. Seuss
     quote: >-